OpenNebula/docs/source/overview/opennebula_concepts/key_features.rst

 * Fine-grained ACLs and user quotas
 * Powerful user, group and role management
-* Integration with enterprise and open-source user management services
+* Integration with enterprise and open source user management services
 * Login token functionality
 * Fine-grained auditing and support for isolation at different levels